constgenius/notesapp_ReactMaterialUI/README.md

-# React Material UI Tutorial | 8 - Radio Buttons
+# React Material UI Tutorial | 9 - Using JSON Server

-Welcome to the eighth part of the React Material UI Tutorial - Radio Buttons!
-In this section, we will explore how to create and customize radio buttons in your React application using Material-UI.
-Radio buttons are used when users need to select a single option from a list, and Material-UI provides components that make it easy to implement this UI pattern.
+Welcome to the ninth part of the React Material UI Tutorial - Using JSON Server!
+In this section, we will explore how to set up and use JSON Server as a mock API for your React application.
+JSON Server allows you to quickly create a mock backend, making it easier to develop and test your frontend components without a real backend server.

 ![Tutorial 8](public/MaterialUI8.png)